 - Carmen Alvarado, Lead Teacher – Primary 1: Carmen was born and raised in Puerto Rico, and she also attended Universidad de Puerto Rico Recinto de Rio Piedras while there.
 In 1995, she married a soldier in the United States Army, and starting in 1998, they began traveling extensively within the U.S. as her husband was transferred to various bases.
 Carmen considers these different living experiences to have been very positive for her family, including for her two daughters.
 In 2006, Carmen started working with children on a professional level, and she became qualified as a Child Development Associate (CDA) in 2008.
 In 2011, she and her family moved to Texas, where she then joined the Montessori Schools of Central Texas as a teaching assistant.
 Carmen earned her credentials as an Early Childhood teacher through North American Montessori in 2013, and then achieved credentials through the American Montessori Society in the same category in 2016.
 She is currently a Lead Teacher of one of our Primary classes.

 - Dolline Abraham, Lead Teacher – Primary 2: Dolline was born and raised in the city of Muscat, in the Sultanate of Oman, and then moved to India during her high school years.
 She went on to complete undergraduate degrees in Nutrition and Dietetics, and earned a post-graduate degree in Business Administration.
 She then began working as a dietitian at the Christian Medical Hospital in India.
 After having her two children, she decided to end her employment at the hospital in order to spend more time with her family.
 Through her involvement with her own children, she began teaching kindergarten, and also handled Sunday classes for the three to five-year-old age group.
 Three years later, God made a path for her to take the Association Montessori Internationale course.
 Following certification, she was employed as a Montessori directress for two years, solidifying her career in the Montessori community.
 When a position opened up with MSCT, Dolline made the decision to move her family to the United States, and she has been a teacher with the school for two years now.
+Beginning in August 2018, Dolline will transition to the elementary classroom as lead teacher of that program.
 Her hobbies include pencil art, sewing, embroidery, and crocheting.

 - Diana Quick, Assistant Teacher – Primary 2: Diana was born and raised in Panamá, where she also completed her Bachelor’s Degree in Commerce.
 She comes from a Christian family, and her parents are still pastors in Panamá.
 Diana has two boys, with the oldest born in Panamá and the youngest in Louisiana.
 In 1997, she moved to New York, and then continued to transfer to various states, as she considers these changes positive for her family.
 Diana became part of our Montessori family in January 2014.
 She loves working with the children, and says teaching and helping them is her passion.
 She has been blessed with many talents, from composing songs and teaching pantomimes, to crafting and helping organize various events.
 Her hobbies include spending time with her family and attending church.
 She enjoys working in the kitchen, making different Panamanian dishes for family and friends.